SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: 2019-07-29

+**Today's Tweet:** Day 4 after a long break (it's summer!): worked hard to solve an "easy" @HackerRank problem and came to the conclusion that the test cases don't match the problem statement.
+Posted for the first time on the discussion board, let's see what others think! https://www.hackerrank.com/challenges/divisible-sum-pairs/forum/comments/612727 #100daysofcode

+**Projects worked on:** HackerRank

+**Thoughts:** Did this in the middle of the night to be productive in spite of insomnia...

+**Ideas for improvement:** Less HackerRank, more projects!

 ### Day 3: 2019-07-17

 **Today's Tweet:** Day 3: Copied a project I had started on CodePen to my local dev environment to test it, and solved a HackerRank problem. #100daysofcode